shawnsong/kubernetes-handbook/examples/ingress/README.md

 $ kubectl create -f nginx-ingress-controller.yaml
 ```

-The first time when I ran this command, I did not see any pod created.
-To check what might cause the issue, use `kubectl describe` to check different resources.
+The first time when I ran this command, no pod was created.
+To check what might cause the issue, `kubectl describe` and `kubectl logs` are useful tools.

 ```shell
 $ kubectl describe dadmonset nginx-ingress-controller